What is Debt Forgiveness and What Does It Cost?

-There are a few other unique exceptions, including exceptions for farmers and borrowers using non-recourse loans, but those relatively rare.
+There are a few other unique exceptions, including exceptions for student loans that were discharged due to the death or permanent disability of the student, but those relatively rare.
 Again, if you have specific questions about how debt forgiveness may impact your personal tax return, please contact a tax specialist.
 It’s what they do.

 In almost every case, the benefit of a forgiven debt far outweighs the tax consequences, but it’s important to be aware of those consequences and plan accordingly.
 Free money almost always costs you something in the end.

 If you're struggling with debt and interested in settlement or other potential solutions, you may benefit from a debt management plan.
 Talk with one of our NFCC-certified credit counselors today, and we'll walk you through your options and provide valuable resources.